 Consumer Equilibrium Using Indifference Curve Analysis

 Consumer equilibrium using indifference curve analysis is at a point where the consumer indifference curve touches the budget line.
 We have done consumer theory, consumer equilibrium using utility analysis, the law of diminishing marginal utility, indifference curve, and today we will learn another type of consumer equilibrium with the indifference curve approach.
-The indifference curve approach other name is ordinal utility analysis.
+The indifference curve approaches another name is ordinal utility analysis.
 For explaining consumer equilibrium, you need to write the basic statement, conditions, derivation, and diagrammatic presentation.
 Let’s learn each of these.

 The Statement for Consumer Equilibrium using Indifference Curve Analysis